 Being able to sort through the clutter of information in the mattress industry and hone in on what matters to you – a GREAT night’s sleep – will help you make an informed purchase.
 Before you visit a mattress retailer, arm yourself with a healthy dose of common sense and learn the difference between myth and truth.

-Mattress myth 1 – Replace your mattress every 8 years
+Myth 1.
+Replace your mattress every 8 years

-Mattress myth 2 – A firm mattress is the best mattress for your back
+Myth 2.
+A firm mattress is the best mattress for your back

-To minimize pain and discomfort and help your body relax into healing, regenerative sleep, you need a mattress that conforms to your favorite sleeping positions while supporting all areas of your body – conformability and support.
-In general, mattresses fall into three categories.
+To minimize pain and discomfort and help your body relax into healing, regenerative sleep, you need a mattress that conforms to your favorite sleeping positions while supporting all areas of your body.
+Conformability and support are equally important.

-Mattress myth 3 – The right mattress will prevent tossing and turning
+Myth 3.
+The right mattress will prevent tossing and turning

 Babies start rolling over in their sleep at around 4 months of age and by adulthood we’re moving as much as 75 times a night – whether it’s a simple twitch or a full-out roll.
 We move during the night to alleviate pressure point pain and to reduce stress and strain on our backs and joints.
-A good mattress will reduce how much you move at night by providing pressure point relief, which will allow you to slip into deeper, healing REM sleep.
+A supportive mattress will reduce how much you move at night by providing pressure point relief, which will allow you to slip into deeper, healing REM sleep.

-Mattress myth 4 – Your new mattress should be a perfect fit from the first time you sleep on it
+Myth 4.
+Your new mattress should be a perfect fit from the first time you sleep on it

-Mattress myth 5 – A mattress should be flipped every few months to keep it in good condition
+Myth 5.
+A mattress should be flipped every few months to keep it in good condition

-Most mattresses today are made one-sided, which means they should never be flipped.
+Most mattresses today are one-sided, which means they should never be flipped.
 So, how can you ensure maximum enjoyment of your mattress and reduce body impressions?

 - Sleep in a variety of positions and places on the mattress so the entire surface compresses evenly.

 And remember that body impressions are normal up to 1 ½ inches and not a structural defect.
 The upholstery materials are conforming to the weight and shape of your body, which is a good thing.

-Mattress myth 6 – Buy a mattress with the longest warranty possible
+Myth 6.
+Buy a mattress with the longest warranty possible

 When buying a new mattress, read the warranty carefully even though there’s very little difference in the terms and conditions of warranties from manufacturer to manufacturer.
-It’s good to note that transportation costs (to and from the factory) are usually not covered in the case of repair or replacement.
+It’s good to note that transportations costs (to and from the factory) are usually not covered in the case of repair or replacement.
 As well, a new warranty is normally not issued when the mattress is replaced.

-Mattress myth 7 – It’s against the law to remove the law tag on your mattress
+Myth 7.
+It’s against the law to remove the law tag on your mattress

 The warning against removing the law tag of your new mattress tag can be intimidating.
 The truth is that once you’ve bought the mattress and it’s in your home, you can do whatever you want with it.
-But if you ever need to file a warranty claim, it needs to be attached to the mattress because it contains critical information that will help the manufacturer process your claim.
+But if you ever need to file a warranty claim, that law tag needs to be attached to the mattress because it contains critical information that will help the manufacturer process your claim.